wp-plugins/weptile-image-slider-widget/readme.txt

 == Changelog ==

+= 1.0.2 =

+* Critical bug-fix where images won't resize and be created in some situations.

+= 1.0.1 =

-v1.0.1 Descriptions and readme.txt fixed.
+* Descriptions and readme.txt fixed.

+= 1.0 =

-v1.0 Weptile Image Slider Widget launched.
+* Weptile Image Slider Widget launched.

 == Upgrade notice ==

-== Arbitrary section 1 ==